gokcehan/lf/LUA_DEV.md

   Provides formatter function for different UI element in place of `fmt` options that with formatting verbs in them.

+  Messages in this table affect appearance of UI element by returning styled string.

   Entry type: `function`, `table`

   Variant:

-  - `action`, a function, its argument and return type differs by UI element type.
+  - `action`, a function, its argument type differs by UI element type.

   Currently supported keys are:

   - `cursoractive`, formatting file entry under cursor in active directory window.
   - `cursorparent`, formatting file entry under cursor in parent directory window.
   - `cursorpreview`, formatting file entry under cursor in preview directory window.
-  - `dupfile`, generates name for duplicated files during copy/move operation.
   - `error`, formatting error message.
   - `numbercursor`, formatting directory line number under corsor.
   - `number`, formatting directory line number.
-  - `ruler`, returns ruler content
-  - `prompt`, returns prompt content
   - `tag`: formatting tags
+- `ui_printer`, is a message table

+  Messages in this table will receive objects like `win`, `screen` as arguments, and prints directly to screen to define how UI elements look.

+  Entry type: `function`, `table`

+  Variant:

+  - `action`

+  Currently supported keys are:

+  - `file`, print one file entry in directory
+  - `ruler`, print ruler line
+  - `prompt`, print prompt line
 - `ui_style`

   This registry table provides style values for `fmt` options that do not allow